ignatiusmb/mauss.dev/content/about/socials.md

 ## LinkedIn

 Trying to be a little more active here, especially important to keep professional connections these days.
 Started posting my posts here to my LinkedIn page, quite grateful my course in 6th semester forces me to do this since I finally have something there.

+## Twitter

+Same case as Facebook, although I scroll through my timeline once in a while.
+Just having one for the sake of having it, though my usual username is already taken by someone else.

 ## GitHub